Poseidon1402/flutter_biometric_auth_plus/example/README.md

-# flutter_biometric_auth_plus_example
+# biometric_auth_advanced_example

-Demonstrates how to use the flutter_biometric_auth_plus plugin for advanced biometric authentication on Android.
+Demonstrates how to use the biometric_auth_advanced plugin for advanced biometric authentication on Android.

 ## Features Demonstrated